Dragonrun1/uuid64type/README.md

 ### Database Engine Limitation

-Database engines be they MySQL, SQLSRV, DB2, or PostgresSQL all have some way to generate sequences for ID columns.
+Database engines be they MySQL, PostgreSQL, SQLite, or any other all have some way to generate sequences for ID columns.
 How they do it is nearly as varies as the engines themselves since ID generation falls outside of the existing SQL standards, but the end result is generally the same in that you end